rahulkumardev24/Language_translator_Project_using_flutter/README.md

-# 📖 Flutter Translator App
+# 📖 Language Translator App

 A powerful **Language Translator** app built using **Flutter** and integrated with **Google Gemini API** for text translation and **Dictionary API** for word meanings.
 The app also includes a chat feature and learning modules for better language understanding.